 This will secure them together, make sure they are flush on the ends and the top!

-Finally, we attached a garden hook to a block of leftover 2×4 and attached this with one screw in the middle of the top board.
-It fits just up between the front and back pieces of 1×6.
-After paint you don’t notice the screw and it helps to drop the hook down lower so it’s easily accessible (kind of the point of a DIY plant hanger after all)!
+Finally, we attached a garden hook to a block of leftover 2×4 and attached the block with two screws to secure it to the top board.
+It fits just up between the front and back pieces of 1×6 and helps to drop the hook down lower so it’s easily accessible (kind of the point of a DIY plant hanger after all)!

 The last step is paint!
 I used leftover indoor house paint for mine.
 It was paint and primer in one, semi-gloss finish, and it’s holding up just fine during the rain, humidity, etc.